History of Slovakia in Timeline

 2004: Church Attendance

-In 2004, approximately one third of church members in Slovakia regularly attended church services.
+In 2004, about one third of the church members in Slovakia regularly attended church services.

-October 2005: Slovakia elected to the UN Security Council
+October 2005: Slovakia elected to UN Security Council

-2005: FC Artmedia Bratislava qualified for UEFA Champions League Group Stage
+2005: FC Artmedia Bratislava in UEFA Champions League

-In 2005, FC Artmedia Bratislava qualified for the UEFA Champions League Group Stage.
+In the 2005–06 season, FC Artmedia Bratislava qualified for the UEFA Champions League Group Stage.

-From 2006 Slovakia served a two-year term on the UN Security Council.
+From 2006 to 2007, Slovakia served a two-year term on the UN Security Council.

 2006: Robert Fico became Prime Minister